nashville-software-school/front-end-curriculum/06-command-line/README.md

 1. Aliases in .bashrc `mkcd() { [ -n "$1" ] && mkdir -p "$@" && cd $_; }`

-> **Instructor Suggestion:**
-> All students should have VirtualBox and Vagrant installed on their machines at this point.
-Walk through `vagrant up` and `vagrant ssh`

-## Working with your Vagrant virtual machine

-Explain Vagrant and why it's being used to standardize the development environment for NSS students.

-1. Make a standard workspace directory `cd && mkdir -p workspace`
-1. `cd workspace`
-1. `touch test.md`
-1. Run this command in the workspace folder `vagrant init vagrant-trusty64 http://stevebrownlee.com/content/images/nss-base.box`
-1. Run `vagrant up` and verify that it pulls and starts the VM
-1. `vagrant ssh` to get into the machine
-1. `cd /vagrant` and verify that `test.md` file is there.
-Explain that the `/vagrant` directory is a direct mapping to the directory on the host machine where vagrant was initialized.

 ---

 # Want to learn more?